Filling a spare bedroom in your house or apartment is very much like online dating. First, you need a way to hook the applicant with pretty photos.

 In my case, my landlord was really lenient and when I emailed him to explain my situation, he said it was fine as long as she signed the lease and had a steady job.

-3. Get the Space Ready for a Mini-Photoshoot
+3. Get the Space Photo-Ready

 I can’t stress enough how important photos are.
 It’s what captures and draws in potential renters.
 Think of it as the hook and if you don’t take the best photos you’ll lose out on potential renters.